mbn-platform/Frontend/README.md

 # Frontend
-Frontend of the Membrana platform
+Frontend of the MBN platform